 The moments immediately after a truck accident can feel surreal.
 You may be injured, confused, and in complete shock.
 Your first instinct may even be to apologize.
-However, the words that come out of your mouth after a serious truck accident can end up having a big impact on your potential compensation claim down the road.
+However, the words that come out of your mouth after a serious truck accident can greatly impact your potential compensation claim down the road.
+Here’s what not to say to a truck driver after an accident

 When it comes to talking to the truck driver after an accident, you should choose your words extremely carefully.
 The legal team at The Benton Law Firm will explain why.